mtollefsen/mtollefsen.github.io/_posts/2022-02-22-the-assault-on-assult.md

 ---
 layout: single
-title:  "The Assault on Assault - An Analysis of Overwatch’s Most Despised Game Mode"
+title:  "The Assault on Assault: An Analysis of Overwatch’s Most Despised Game Mode"
 excerpt: "I wrote an article showing why Overwatch's Assault is a heavily disliked game mode, what the Overwatch development team is doing about it, and what I think should be done, using data from the Overwatch League to support my points."
 breadcrumbs: true
 tags: Overwatch League Jupyter Notebook SQL Python